msanand/msanand.github.io/_posts/2014-11-10-IoT-internet-of-things-good-bad-ugly.md

 Its not just the corporates; **Governments want in on the action as well**.
 They are making IoT part of their strategy and are allocating significant budget in this direction.
 'Smart cities', 'Smart Industries' are the buzz-words in IT policies of many governments.

-* [Industrie 4.0](http://en.wikipedia.org/wiki/Industry_4.0) is a strategic project of the German goverment to computerize the manufacturing industry with the help of IoT.
+* [Industrie 4.0](http://en.wikipedia.org/wiki/Industry_4.0) is a strategic project of the German government to computerise the manufacturing industry with the help of IoT.

 * British PM David Cameron announced a [collaboration between UK and Germany](http://www.in.techradar.com/news/computing/UK-to-collaborate-with-Germany-on-5G-Internet-of-Things/articleshow/38580173.cms) on IoT